shadowga/website/_docs/1/e-servranks.md

 Executives are in charge of all other admin ranks, except for the owner.
 They have the ability to suspend disobedient or rogue administrators, and even ban them if required.
 They are also in charge of marketing the server to players when the owners are unable to.
 <br>
-There are only four executive admins.
+There are only four Executive Admins.
 <br>
 _Admins for this rank are hand-picked._